tje3d/gost-lib/README.md

 ## What is this?

 This repository provides a simplified mobile binding for GOST, allowing developers to embed basic tunneling functionality into their applications.
-The current implementation (see `gostandroid.go`) offers minimal functionality with room for significant expansion.
+The current implementation (see `gostlib.go`) offers minimal functionality with room for significant expansion.

 ## Current Features

 The library currently provides basic functionality through three main functions:

 - `StartTunnel(transport, addr, username, password string)` - Start a SOCKS5 tunnel
 - `StopTunnel()` - Stop the running tunnel
 - Support for basic transports: WebSocket (ws), WebSocket Secure (wss), SSH

 **Limitations:**

 - Only SOCKS5 proxy support
 - Limited transport options
 - No advanced GOST features (chaining, load balancing, etc.)